Together with friends, customers and art lovers, we would like to toast the year 2018, which was varied and exciting for us.

-The painterly compositions by Felicita Bianchi Duyne, whose pictorial language tends towards abstraction, unfold their poetic effect due to their sensitive handling of various natural materials such as natural pigments, earth, sand or lime.
+The paintings by Felicita Bianchi Duyne, whose pictorial language tends towards abstraction, unfold their poetic effect due to their sensitive handling of various natural materials such as natural pigments, earth, sand or lime.
 Bianchi Duyne lives and works in Ponte Capriasca/Ticino.

 Stephan Spicher’s drawings and paintings, which combine the linear with colour surfaces, revolve around the question of what forces stand behind all living things, what energies effect the permanent change of all that exists.
 Spicher lives and works in Basel and Maggia/Ticino.